syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Convert-HTML-to-PDF-in-AWS-Lambda-with-NET-6-container-image.md

 ---
-title: Convert HTML to PDF in AWS Lambda with NET 6 container image | Syncfusion
+title: Convert HTML to PDF in AWS Lambda with NET 6 container | Syncfusion
 description: Convert HTML to PDF in AWS Lambda with NET 6 container image using Syncfusion .NET HTML converter library.
 platform: file-formats
 control: PDF